 If you want to record all user calls, use system call recording instead.
+For more about system call recording, see Chapter 19 in the Wave Global Administrator Guide.

 Privacy issues with queue call recording

 Caution: It is the license-holder's responsibility to comply with any federal, state, or other applicable statutes regarding the recording of phone calls.
 Vertical Communications, Inc. disclaims any responsibility for failing to comply with such regulations.